Loss of Use Coverage: What Home Insurance Pays for Temporary Housing

 Does loss of use coverage apply if I voluntarily leave my home?

 No. Coverage D only applies when your home has been deemed uninhabitable due to a covered loss.
-If you choose to stay elsewhere for convenience while minor repairs are made — and the home is still safe to live in — your insurer will not cover those costs.
+If you choose to stay elsewhere for convenience while minor repairs are made, and the home is still safe to live in, your insurer will not cover those costs.
+The bar for "uninhabitable" is set by the adjuster, often with input from local building or health officials.

 Does loss of use coverage have a deductible?

 In most cases, loss of use claims are subject to your policy's standard deductible.
-However, the deductible is typically applied to the overall claim (e.g., the fire damage), not separately to Coverage D. Confirm this with your insurer when you file.
+However, the deductible is typically applied to the overall claim (e.g., the fire damage), not separately to Coverage D. Confirm this with your insurer when you file, since hurricane and wildfire deductibles in 2026 can be percentage-based rather than flat dollar amounts.

 How long does loss of use coverage last?

-Most policies provide benefits for 12 to 24 months, or until your Coverage D dollar limit is exhausted — whichever comes first.
-If repairs are delayed due to contractor availability or permit issues, contact your insurer, as some policies may allow extensions.
+Most policies provide benefits for 12 to 24 months, or until your Coverage D dollar limit is exhausted, whichever comes first.
+In California, declared-disaster claims now have a minimum 24-month ALE period with extensions up to 36 months if rebuilding delays are outside your control.
+If repairs are delayed due to contractor or permit issues, contact your insurer to request an extension in writing.

 Can renters get loss of use coverage?

 Yes.
 Renters insurance also typically includes loss of use or additional living expenses coverage.
-The coverage limit for renters is usually 20–30% of the personal property coverage limit.
+The coverage limit for renters is usually 20-40% of the personal property coverage limit, depending on the insurer and state.
 If your landlord's property becomes uninhabitable due to a covered loss, your renters policy can help cover temporary housing.

 What happens if my loss of use limit isn't enough?